capport-wg/7710bis/README.md

    document - by its nature it is implementation specific and best left to the application and user interface designers.

+Kumari & Kline           Expires October 1, 2020                [Page 7]

+Internet-Draft             DHCP Captive-Portal                March 2020

    Devices and systems that automatically connect to an open network could potentially be tracked using the techniques described in this document (forcing the user to continually authenticate, or exposing their browser fingerprint).
-However, similar tracking can already be performed with the standard captive portal mechanisms, so this technique does not give the attackers more capabilities.
+However, similar tracking can already be performed with the presently common captive portal mechanisms, so this technique does not give the attackers more capabilities.

-Kumari & Kline           Expires August 21, 2020                [Page 7]

-Internet-Draft             DHCP Captive-Portal             February 2020

    Captive portals are increasingly hijacking TLS connections to force browsers to talk to the portal.
 Providing the portal's URI via a